earlybird3010/practice_projects/Foundations/Calculator/README.md

 - [x] Error handling: handle division by 0 and invalid inputs
 - [x] Advanced math operations: implement exponentiation, n-th root, log, trigonometric functions, etc.
 - [ ] History management: Keep track of some previous calculations
-- [ ] Equation solving: Try support for solving linear, quadratic, or even polynomial equations
+- [ ] Equation solving: Try support for solving linear, quadratic, or even polynomial equations.
+What about matrix operations such as addition, multiplication, inversion, etc.?
+What about solving system of linear equations?
+- [ ] Graphing capabilities: Plotting functions (matplotlib can help)
+- [ ] Statistics: Add a session for basic statistics (mean, median, mode, standard deviation, etc.)
 - [ ] Improved input enhancement: Users can directly type the expression to the console to obtain the result.
 Allow usage of parentheses
 - [ ] Unit conversion: Add a feature for converting between different units (length, weight, volume, etc.)
 - [ ] Scientific Notation and Precision Control: For very large and very small numbers, display the results in scientific notation.
 Allow the user to control the number of decimal places.
 - [ ] User Interface: build a GUI to enhance interactivity
 - [ ] Error Handling and Validation: cover most edge cases smoothly
 - [ ] Settings and Customization: users are able to customize themes, number formats, and display settings, and save preferences for future sessions.
+- [ ] User Profiles: Add the ability for users to save preferences or default values (e.g., set default units, constant values, etc.)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>